creativeprojects/resticprofile/README.md

 resticprofile needs python version 3.5 minimum installed on your machine

-It's been actively tested on macOs X and Linux.
+It's been actively tested on macOs X and Linux, and I'm working on making it compatible with Windows.
-I suspect it's **not** going to work for Windows out of the box.

 ## Configuration examples